oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/soa-domain/_index.md

 The following prerequisites must be handled prior to running the create domain script:

 * Make sure that Kubernetes is set up in the environment.
-For details, see [Set Up Kubernetes]({{< relref "/userguide/overview/k8s-setup.md" >}}).
+For details, see the [Kubernetes setup guide]({{< relref "/userguide/overview/k8s-setup.md" >}}).
 * Make sure that the WebLogic operator is running.
 See [Manage operators]({{< relref "/userguide/managing-operators/_index.md" >}}) for operator infrastructure setup and [Install the operator]({{< relref "/userguide/managing-operators/installation/_index.md" >}}) for operator installation.
 * The operator requires SOA Suite 12.2.1.3.0 with patch 29135930 applied.
 For details on how to obtain or create the image, see [SOA domains]({{< relref "/userguide/managing-domains/soa-suite/_index.md#obtaining-the-soa-suite-docker-image" >}}).
 * Create a Kubernetes namespace (for example, `soans`) for the domain unless you intend to use the default namespace.
-Use the same namespace in all the other steps.
+Use the newly created namespace in all the other steps.
 For details, see [Prepare to run a domain]({{< relref "/userguide/managing-domains/prepare.md" >}}).

   ```
 $ kubectl create namespace soans
   ```

-* In the same Kubernetes namespace, follow these instructions to create the Kubernetes persistent volume (PV) where the domain home will be hosted, and the Kubernetes persistent volume claim (PVC) for the domain.
-For more information on creating a PV and PVC, see [Create sample PV and PVC]({{< relref "/samples/simple/storage/_index.md" >}}).

-    a.
-For this SOA sample, the scripts for creating a PV and PVC contain these properties in the `create-pv-pvc-inputs.yaml` file with the following default values:

-    * `basename` : `domain`
-    * `domainUID`: `soainfra`
-    * `namespace`: `soans`
-    * `weblogicDomainStoragePath`: `/scratch/k8s_dir`
+* In the Kubernetes namespace created above, create the PV and PVC for the database by running the [create-pv-pvc.sh]({{< relref "/samples/simple/storage/_index.md" >}}) script.
+Follow the instructions for using the scripts to create a PV and PVC.

-    We recommend that you change these values in the inputs file, `kubernetes/samples/scripts/create-soa-domain-pv-pvc/create-pv-pvc-inputs.yaml`, based on your requirements.
+    * Change the values in the [create-pv-pvc-inputs.yaml](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/create-pv-pvc-inputs.yaml) file based on your requirements.

-    Also, ensure that the path in the `weblogicDomainStoragePath` property exists (if not, you need to create it), and has full access permissions for the user and is empty.
+    * Ensure that the path for the `weblogicDomainStoragePath` property exists (if not, you need to create it), has full access permissions, and that the folder is empty.

-    b.
-Execute the `create-pv-pvc.sh` script to create the PV and PVC configuration files.

-    ```
-    $ cd  kubernetes/samples/scripts/create-soa-domain-pv-pvc/
-    $ ./create-pv-pvc.sh -i create-pv-pvc-inputs.yaml -o output
-    ```
-    This script creates the PV and PVC configuration files in the output directory, `output/pv-pvcs`.

-    c.
-Use the `kubectl create` command to create the PV and PVC.
-For example:

-    ```
-    $ kubectl create -f output/pv-pvcs/soainfra-domain-pv.yaml
-    $ kubectl create -f output/pv-pvcs/soainfra-domain-pvc.yaml
-    ```

-    d.
-Verify that the PV and PVC that have been created.
-For example:

-    ```bash
-    kubectl describe pv soainfra-domain-pv -n soans
-    Name:            soainfra-domain-pv
-    Labels:          weblogic.domainUID=soainfra
-                     weblogic.resourceVersion=domain-v2
-    Annotations:     pv.kubernetes.io/bound-by-controller=yes
-    StorageClass:    soainfra-domain-storage-class
-    Status:          Bound
-    Claim:           soans/soainfra-domain-pvc
-    Reclaim Policy:  Retain
-    Access Modes:    RWX
-    Capacity:        10Gi
-    Message:
-    Source:
-        Type:          HostPath (bare host directory volume)
-        Path:          /scratch/k8s_dir
-        HostPathType:
-    Events:            <none>
-    ```

-    ```bash
-    kubectl describe pvc soainfra-domain-pvc -n soans
-    Name:          soainfra-domain-pvc
-    Namespace:     soans
-    StorageClass:  soainfra-domain-storage-class
-    Status:        Bound
-    Volume:        soainfra-domain-pv
-    Labels:        weblogic.domainUID=soainfra
-                   weblogic.resourceVersion=domain-v2
-    Annotations:   pv.kubernetes.io/bind-completed=yes
-                   pv.kubernetes.io/bound-by-controller=yes
-    Finalizers:    []
-    Capacity:      10Gi
-    Access Modes:  RWX
-    Events:        <none>
-    ```

 * Create the Kubernetes secrets `username` and `password` of the administrative account in the same Kubernetes namespace as the domain.
 For details, see this [document](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-weblogic-domain-credentials/README.md).